17 Tiny Colonial House Ideas That Maximize Small Spaces

 What this gives you: architectural polish that elevates the entire room while creating the illusion of greater height

-5. Window Seat Nook with Colonial Charm
+5. Colonial Window Seat Nook with Hidden Storage

 The window seat is a colonial staple that transforms any window into a functional feature.
 In tiny houses, a built-in window seat provides seating, storage, and visual interest without consuming additional floor space.
 Flanking the seat with closed storage cabinets and topping it with a tailored cushion creates a cozy reading nook that embodies colonial practicality.